braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 ![A dialog box showing the Braze Action Tag configuration settings.
 Settings included are "tag type"(custom event), "event name" (button click), and "event properties".][gtm-custom-event]

-### E-Commerce Events {#ecommerce}
+### E-Commerce events {#ecommerce}

-If your site logs purchases using the standard [e-commerce event][e-commerce] datalayer item to Google Tag Manager, then you can use the "E-commerce Purchase" tag type.
+If your site logs purchases using the standard [e-commerce event][e-commerce] datalayer item to Google Tag Manager, then you can use the **E-commerce Purchase** tag type.
 This action type will log a separate "purchase" in Braze for each item sent in the list of `items`.

-You can also specify additional property names you want to include as purchase properties by specifying their keys in the Purchase Properties list.

-Note: Braze will look within the individual `item` that is being logged for any purchase properties you add to the list.
+You can also specify additional property names you want to include as purchase properties by specifying their keys in the Purchase properties list.
+Note that Braze will look within the individual `item` that is being logged for any purchase properties you add to the list.

 ### Track purchase {#purchases}